The Train at Wood's Crossing

 The slave preacher Nat Turner rising up in 1831 was awful enough for many white Virginians.
 That the one person he killed should have been a white woman tapped into a deep well of fear and anxiety that was then used to justify decades of horrific violence.
 This helps explain why many African Americans fiercely objected to the way in which William Styron's Pulitzer Prize–winning novel imagined a sexual connection between the black rebel and his white victim.
 And why white communities such as in Charlottesville themselves rose up to defend what they considered to be a young white woman's honor.

-The commonwealth's attorney told the Daily Progress that what had happened to Miss Julia Hotopp "was one of the most atrocious rapes ever committed, the circumstances of such a character and so revolting that he was unwilling to state them in detail—of a character to stir any community to its deepest depths."
+The commonwealth's attorney—apparently contradicting an earlier report that the attacker had "failed of accomplishing his foul purpose"—now told the Daily Progress that what had happened to Miss Julia Hotopp "was one of the most atrocious rapes ever committed, the circumstances of such a character and so revolting that he was unwilling to state them in detail—of a character to stir any community to its deepest depths."

 It's interesting what stirs a community to its deepest depths and what doesn't.